AntonHackl/PipRay/README.md

 2. **Add more triangles**: Extend the `vertices` and `indices` vectors
 3. **Multiple rays**: Change the launch dimensions in `optixLaunch`
 4. **Different geometry**: Use other OptiX geometry types (spheres, curves, etc.)

-## License

-This project is provided as educational material for learning OptiX raytracing.